sophiagracelydia/Power-BI/What is PowerBI.md

 ![image](https://user-images.githubusercontent.com/52828894/190336024-bc4c59c9-4f2d-4b6c-817f-1ca3de42f588.png)

 ## Filter data with Power BI
+Data is the core of Power BI.
+As you explore reports, each visual draws its underlying data from sources that often contain far more data than you need.
+Power BI offers several ways to filter and highlight reports.
+Knowing how to filter data is the key to finding the right information.

 ## To Visualize and Analyze a data by transfoeming the data with the help of data model.
 Data can be visualizated and analyzed through the PowerBI desktop.
 We can view dashboards, reports, and Power BI apps